reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    <http://matplotlib.sourceforge.net/api/pyplot_api.html#matplotlib.pyplot.contourf>`_

-Starting from the code below, try to remove reproduce the graphic on the right.
+Starting from the code below, try to reproduce the graphic on the right.

 ::